brylevkirill/notes/Reinforcement Learning.md

 ----
 #### Advantage Actor-Critic (A2C)

-  ["Asynchronous Methods for Deep Reinforcement Learning"](#asynchronous-methods-for-deep-reinforcement-learning-mnih-badia-mirza-graves-lillicrap-harley-silver-kavukcuoglu) by Mnih et al. `paper`
+  ["Asynchronous Methods for Deep Reinforcement Learning"](#asynchronous-methods-for-deep-reinforcement-learning-mnih-badia-mirza-graves-lillicrap-harley-silver-kavukcuoglu) by Mnih et al. `paper` `summary`

   - critic learns only state value function V(s) rather than action value function Q(s,a) and thus cannot pass back to actor gradients of value function with respect to action